netreconlab/parse-hipaa/README.md

 PARSE_SERVER_CLOUD #Path to cloud code, default is /parse/cloud/main.js PARSE_SERVER_MOUNT_GRAPHQL #Enable graphql, default is 1 PARSE_USING_PARSECAREKIT #If you are not using ParseCareKit, set this to 0, or else enable with 1.
 The default value is 0
+POSTGRES_PASSWORD: #Needed for wait-for-postgres.sh.
+Should be the same as POSTGRES_PASSWORD in netreconlab/hipaa-postgres
 ```

 #### parseplatform/parse-dashboard